Profile in Courage: Military and Law Enforcement K9s

 U.S. Soldiers, Military Dogs Train Together

 U.S. Army Spc.
 Craig Holbrook and Niko, a military working dog, conduct obedience training on Tactical Base Gamberi, Afghanistan, June 27, 2015.
-Holbrook and Niko are assigned to the 101st Airborne Division’s 3rd Brigade Combat Team and deployed from the 18th Military Police Brigade in Germany.
+Holbrook and Niko are assigned to the 101st Airborne Division’s 3rd Brigade Combat Team and deployed from Germany’s 18th Military Police Brigade.

-K9s trained for military service are trained in bomb, weapon and drug detection, tracking, and to attack the enemy.
-On average there are 2,500 in service at any given time; roughly 600-700 deployed overseas.
-The majority come from Germany and the Netherlands because the bloodlines of these dogs go back hundreds of years, making these pups literally “born for the job.”
+K9s trained for military service are trained in bomb, weapon, and drug detection, tracking, and attacking the enemy.
+On average, there are 2,500 in service at any time; roughly 600-700 deployed overseas.
+The majority come from Germany and the Netherlands because the bloodlines of these dogs go back hundreds of years, making these pups born for the job.
 [Canines in Combat: Military Working Dogs]

 - Face of Defense: From Puppy to Police Dog